 Is the truth of "o exists" a necessary condition for the truth of statements about o?

 Consider objects that once but now no longer exist.
 Parmenides himself is an example.
 He has not existed for some time, for about twenty-five hundred years now.
-So the statement "Parmenides does not exist" is about Parmenides.
-It is also true and appears in no way contradictory.
+So it seems true to say that "Parmenides does not exist."
+This statement is about Parmenides and appears in no way contradictory.
 If this is right, then it is possible to think about and refer to objects that do not now exist.